bbiletskyy/cv-search/README.md

+## CV-Search

-CV-search application searches the corpus of cv's (actually any pdf, doc or txt document) using a set of documents as a query.
+CV-search application searches the corpus of cv's (actually any *.pdf, -doc or -txt document) using another corpus of documents as a query.
 This code can be used as a tutorial for Text Mining and Natural Language Processing with Spark Machine Learning Library.

 Promblem statement.
 Assume we have a bunch of CV's in different formats which we want to search.